LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: System Models

 \subsubsection{Training Objective}

-Each client $C_i$ begins by training on its first task and then adapts to subsequent ones.
+Each client $C_i$ trains on its first task and then adapts to subsequent ones.
 To mitigate catastrophic forgetting of previous tasks, the global model $W_g^{t,r}$ of the $t$-th task at round $r$ is fine-tuned using historical knowledge.
-Upon completing one round of local training, $C_i$ shares its periodic updates, $W_i^{t,r}$, and extracts the knowledge, $K_i^{t,r}$, of the $t$-th task at round $r$ with the committee for model aggregation and knowledge recording.
-To mitigate catastrophic forgetting, extracted knowledge is replayed during training and can be represented as model parameters, gradients, or other forms \cite{yang2024federated}.
+After one round of local training, $C_i$ shares its periodic updates, $W_i^{t,r}$, and extracts the knowledge, $K_i^{t,r}$, of the $t$-th task at round $r$ with the committee for model aggregation and knowledge recording.
+Extracted knowledge, representable as model parameters, gradients, or other forms \cite{yang2024federated}, is replayed during training to further mitigate forgetting.

 To avoid penalizing beneficial updates, we measure forgetting on task $t$ by comparing the model at round $r'$ with the snapshot from round $r$ on examples the previous model had clearly mastered.
-Measured by cross-entropy loss, let $p = W_i^{t,r}(x)$ and $q=W_i^{t,r'}(x)$ denote the predictive distributions, and $CE(q,y)=-\log(q_y)$ the cross-entropy with the true label $y$.
+Measured by cross-entropy loss, let $p = W_i^{t,r}(x)$ and $q=W_i^{t,r'}(x)$ denote the predictive distributions, and $CE(y,q)=-\sum_xy_x\log(q_x)$ with the true distribution $y$.
 The forgetting score is

-where $(\cdot)_+=\max(0,\cdot)$ and $\delta\ge 0$ is a small margin to suppress stochastic fluctuations. $S_i^t$ is the subset of task-$t$ data for client $i$ containing examples that the reference model at round $r$ classified correctly with confidence at least $\epsilon$.
-By construction, improvements contribute zero, whereas deterioration on previously correct, high-confidence examples is counted as forgetting.
+where $\delta\ge 0$ is a small margin to suppress stochastic fluctuations. $S_i^t$ represents the subset of task-$t$ data for client $i$ containing examples that the reference model at round $r$ classified correctly with confidence at least $\epsilon$.
+By construction, the deterioration on previously correct, high-confidence examples is counted as forgetting.
 When aggregating over tasks, we use a sample-weighted average,